30-Year-Old Quarterback – Free Agent

 2014 Fantasy Football Outlook

 Trent Edwards Contract Information:

-Signed by the Raiders in January of 2014.
+Released by the Raiders in August of 2014.

 To instantly reveal our fantasy analysis of every player – including Trent Edwards – simply subscribe now.